 Truth is, I guess these stairs have always been fairly “stare-worthy”.
 But in the beginning, I don’t think it was really for good reasons.
 But I’ll let you be the judge.

-*This post contains affiliate links for your convenience.
+*This post most recently updated 7/2020.
+This post contains affiliate links for your convenience.
 Please read our full disclosure policy HERE.*

 Click here or below.
 I’ll send your free printable stair painting project guide immediately⤵

-Supplies for Painted Stairs:
+Supplies for a Painted Staircase Remodel:

-- porch paint for base color (Behr porch & patio – ultra pure white)
+- porch paint for base color (Behr porch & patio – ultra-pure white)

 - porch paint for runner color (Behr porch & patio – baltic gray)